willfurnass/sheffield_hpc/iceberg/software/compilers/nvidia_compiler.rst

 depending on the version of CUDA you intend to use.
 This makes the ``nvcc`` CUDA compiler available.

-**Important** To compile CUDA programs you also need a compatible version of the `GCC compiler suite <gcc_iceberg>`_.
+**Important** To compile CUDA programs you also need a compatible version of the :ref:`gcc_iceberg`.
 As of version 8.0.44, CUDA is compatible with GCC versions:

 * greater than or equal to 4.7.0 (to allow for the use of c++11 features) and
 * less than 5.0.0